djpardis/djpardis.github.io/_posts/2025-07-20-introducing-the-data-room-app.md

 ![Data room app main interface](/files/pics/dataroom.png) *The Data Room App ([thedataroom.app](https://thedataroom.app){:target="_blank"}) provides a clean, intuitive interface for investors to access confidential documents.*

-In the first part of this series, I shared my experience with vibe coding using Windsurf to build a custom data room application for startups.
+In the [first part of this series](/blog/2025/06/20/vibe-coding-data-room-app/), I shared my experience with vibe coding using Windsurf to build a custom data room application for startups.
 I discussed why existing data room solutions didn't meet my needs and also highlighted best practices for working with AI coding assistants.

 Now, in the second part, I'll focus on one of the most critical aspects of any application: secure authentication.
 Specifically, I'll walk through implementing magic link authentication with Replit, a passwordless approach that enhances security while providing a seamless user experience for investors accessing confidential documents.

-## Why Replit
+## Solving the authentication challenge

 I tried initially to implement magic links with Windsurf.
 Given that auth flows are not my area of expertise, I wasn't able to fully build a magic link authentication flow and needed more opinionated help.
 I tried Replit which provided a quick and working solution.